Improving Teacher Morale

 3. No Praise, Rewards, or Appreciation for Work Well-Done

-When I worked with the government, morale was very good and most people really enjoyed coming to the office every day.
+When I worked with the government, morale was very good and most people enjoyed coming to the office every day.
 Besides having promotion opportunities, all employees were rewarded for excellent work with cash awards, letters of appreciation, and paid time off.
 Most of this did not exist for employees in my school.
 Although most teachers were given yearly salary increases up to a capped amount, there was no special recognition given for outstanding or extra work done by instructors.
 There seemed to be only criticism given such as when a parent complained to the school about her daughter.
 Letters of appreciation, cash awards, and paid time off didn't exist at my school.
 The teacher who skated by doing the absolute minimum amount of work required was rewarded in the same way as an instructor who "busted his ass" doing an excellent job.
 Because many teachers felt unappreciated and undervalued, they started adopting the attitude that what the supervisor wanted was not necessarily what she would get from them.

 4. Inadequate or No Team Building Activities

 During my career with the government, team building activities such as Christmas parties, picnics, employee farewell luncheons, and occasional birthday parties were held outside the office during noon or early afternoon hours.
 Through these activities, coworkers bonded more with each other and developed better working relationships.
 I can remember very few team building activities at the school where I taught.
-It seemed that when an infrequent team building activity was held, it was in response to increased strong criticism from teachers.
-The team building activity was in essence appeasement and equivalent to trying to put a small bandage on a big festering wound.
+It seemed that when an infrequent team building activity was held, it was in response to increasingly strong criticism from teachers.
+The team-building activity was in essence appeasement and equivalent to trying to put a small bandage on a big festering wound.

 5. No Suggestions From Teachers

 Almost all businesses are interested in knowing the opinions of their employees.
-For this reason they provide suggestion boxes and encourage employees to use them.
+For this reason, they provide suggestion boxes and encourage employees to use them.
 This idea didn't exist at my school.
 Management would do exactly as it pleased, and didn't seem interested in valuing the suggestions of teachers.

 Improving Teacher Morale